-High-level bartenders, who appreciate what makes a great bar and work in one.
+High-level bartenders, who appreciate what makes a great bar and work in one

-Brand ambassadors, who travel more than anyone in the bar business.
+Brand ambassadors, who travel more than anyone in the bar business

-As with the World’s 50 Best Bars, we choose not to define what a ‘best bar’ is – it’s subjective.
-So rather than influencing the vote with a list of criteria, we want uninfluenced professional opinions on what the best might be.
-We’ve found from the global poll that this broad question generates a greater diversity of answers.
-From cocktail bars in large hotels to backstreet speakeasies, to tiki places, whisky bars and venues that major on wine and beer.
-It’s a big mix of venues in Asia’s 50 Best Bars.
+At least three of each member’s seven votes must be for bars outside of their country of work to maintain the pan-Asian emphasis of the list.
+As with The World’s 50 Best Bars, we choose not to define what a ‘best bar’ is – it’s subjective.
+So rather than influencing the vote with a list of criteria, we want uninfluenced opinions on what the best might be.
+The results reflect the diversity of the drinking scene in Asia: from cocktail bars in large hotels to backstreet speakeasies, to tiki places, whisky bars and venues that major on wine and beer.

 The Academy voted for hundreds of bars in total.
 We simply took the 50 with the most votes and created a list which, if you haven’t seen already, can be found here.